anyscale/academy/README.md

 Use the script `tools/make-docker-images.sh` to create two Docker images, `academy-base` and `academy-all`.
 Use the `--help` option to see the arguments and environment variables it uses.
 For example, to use a tagged GitHub release of the Academy code, `v1.2.3`:

 ```
-$ tools/make-docker-image.sh GIT_TAG=v2.0.0-RC1 DOCKER_TAGS="2.0.0.1 latest"
+$ tools/make-docker-image.sh v2.0.0-RC1 --docker-tag 2.0.0.1 --docker-tag latest
 ```

-This creates two Docker images, each of which is has two "virtual" copies tagged `2.0.0.1` and `latest`.
-(The copies are identical, so no extra space is actually used.)
+Using the Academy repo tagged release `v2.0.0-RC1`, this command creates two Docker images, each of which is has two "virtual" copies tagged `2.0.0.1` and `latest`.
+(The copies are identical, so no extra space is actually used.
+You specify as many as you want.)
 They are also uploaded to Anyscale's Docker Hub.
-If you omit the `DOCKER_TAGS` argument, the `GIT_TAG` is used with the `v` removed as the image tag.
+If you omit the `--docker-tag` argument, the Git tag is used as the image tag, with the `v` removed.

 One image is `anyscale/academy-base`, which has everything except the tutorials themselves.
 It has the required Anaconda environment setup and configured Jupyter Lab environment, etc. The `base` image takes a while to build, but it should only need rebuilding for each new Ray release.
 The Docker file used is `docker/Dockerfile-academy-base`.
 Note that a Conda environment is created in this build using `./environment-docker.yml`.